 The notion that the development of plate armor (completed by about 1420–30) greatly impaired a wearer’s mobility is also untrue.
 A harness of plate armor was made up of individual elements for each limb.
 Each element in turn consisted of lames (strips of metal) and plates, linked by movable rivets and leather straps, and thus allowing practically all of the body’s movements without any impairment due to rigidity of material.
 The widely held view that a man in armor could hardly move, and, once he had fallen to the ground, was unable to rise again, is also without foundation.
 On the contrary, historical sources tell us of the famous French knight Jean de Maingre (ca. 1366–1421), known as Maréchal Boucicault, who, in full armor, was able to climb up the underside of a ladder using only his hands.
 Furthermore, there are several illustrations from the Middle Ages and the Renaissance depicting men-at-arms, squires, or knights, all in full armor, mounting horses without help or instruments such as ladders or cranes.
 Modern experiments with genuine fifteenth- and sixteenth-century armor as well as with accurate copies have shown that even an untrained man in a properly fitted armor can mount and dismount a horse, sit or lie on the ground, get up again, run, and generally move his limbs freely and without discomfort.” http://www.metmuseum.org/toah/hd/aams/hd_aams.htm

-(update 12/07/12) My 19 year old son informs me that he downloaded a patch for a game–Skyrim–making weapons and armor the proper weight.
+My son informs me that a few years ago when he downloaded a patch for a game–Skyrim–it finally made weapons and armor the proper weight.
 Apparently, the original game had swords weighing 10 pounds!